Green Screen Wizard Pro Batch/Event 6.0 with Editor

 The Batch Process can create hundreds of images.
 The batch printing process was to created to allow you to simply and easily print these images out.
 You start this process by selecting the output printer.
 Next you select the printer template that you'd like to use for all of the images.
 You can pick a template that has more than one image on the page.
 Finally you select the folder of images you'd like to print.
 An indicator will show you how many images are to be printed.
 Simply click start and the printing will begin.

 You can watch the folder for the arrival of new images.
 Each time a new image is found it will be printed.
-Images can be placed in the folder by other copies of GreenScreenWizard or by the batch process or if you're tethering your computer tethering software.
+Images can be placed in the folder by other copies of GreenScreenWizard or by the batch process or if you're tethering your computer, tethering software.

 Email Sending

 To use the e-mail feature you must first set up the mail server.
 Read the help file that is part of the mail server dialog to help you set this up.
-Once you have the server setup can put in a message for whatever event you're doing and then when you're ready to send an e-mail all you need is a person's e-mail address and away it goes.
+Once you have the server setup, you can put in a message for whatever event you're doing and then when you're ready to send an e-mail all you need is a person's e-mail address and away it goes.

 Setup Email